flamepygmy/RaveBeast/README.md

 - put the top section on top everything and screw everything together with 4 screws, this step may be a little bit tedious

 - slap on key caps of your liking (3D printed ones or regular Cherry MX compatible key caps)

+- attach micro USB cable to the USB port on the top left of the keyboard

+- if your computer is on the right side, you can use the little loop on top of the top piece to tighten the USB cable with a zip tie to it for strain relief

 Done.
 Next step is to load the keyboard software to it and it's ready to go.